Cornelius David Krieghoff

 oil on canvas

-Dennis Reid, Krieghoff: Images of Quebec, Art Gallery of Ontario, 1999, a similar 1865 oil entitled Spill My Milk!, in the collection of the Art Gallery of Ontario, reproduced page 257
+Dennis Reid, Krieghoff: Images of Canada, Art Gallery of Ontario, 1999, page 233

 All prices are in Canadian Dollars

 Although great care has been taken to ensure the accuracy of the information posted, errors and omissions may occur.
 All bids are subject to our Terms and Conditions of Business.